FaustGit93/Portfolio/README.md

 # Portfolio Website

 Welcome to my personal page!
 This repository showcases my projects developed between 2021 and the 2025 as a Media Designer.
-My approach as a Designer is to develop focusing on clarity, minimalism, and user experience.
+My approach is to develop focusing on clarity, minimalism, and user experience.

 ## 🌱 Concept & Goals